Suggested Days out.

 The museum is also famous for its collection of 19th century paintings from such masters as Degas, Renor, Cezanne and Monet together with paintings by the ‘Glasgow Boys, Crawhill and Lavery.

-Mrs Anne Maxwell gifted Pollock House, with its adjoining gardens and parkland, to the City of Glasgow 1966.
+- Mrs Anne Maxwell gifted Pollock House, with its adjoining gardens and parkland, to the City of Glasgow 1966.
 Its internationally renowned collections of paintings includes works of Goya, El Greco and William Blake.
 A grand country house near Glasgow city centre, Pollok House is Scotland’s answer to Downton Abbey

 Botanic Gardens near to Byres Road